Modi targets Sonia Gandhi over Italian marines case

 He criticised the government for letting the two men go home during Christmas in 2012 and said they returned to India only after the Supreme Court cracked the whip.

 "Who was it in Delhi who allowed them to flee?
 On whose direction was the government acting?"
-Modi asked at a campaign rally in the remote northeastern state of Arunachal Pradesh.
+Modi asked at a campaign rally in Arunachal Pradesh.

 He spoke a day after Gandhi accused the opposition of pursuing a divisive ideology in a nation rich in diversity.